benled1/Predicting-Risk-of-Heart-Attacks/README.md

 #### heart_train.csv
 This is the labelled data that provides all the same information as heart_test.csv, with an additional column signifying if the particular patient is at high risk of a heart attack in the near future.
 In this column a 1 = Yes and a 0 = No. This is the data used to train the model and ensure that it is making satisfactory predictions.

+#### Showing my work

+The steps in my work and the results are all displayed in the jupyter notebook file in this repository.
+To vieww this open up "Heart Attack Prediction.ipynb".